GalaxyThrone/contracts/README.md

 In order to avoid frequent transactions & user gas-fees we leveraged Chainlink-Automation triggering those transactions instead of the player, for a gasless & seamless user experience.

-We are utilizing the EIP-2535 Diamond Standard: https://eips.ethereum.org/EIPS/eip-2535 to offer upgradable, limitless contracts
+We are utilizing the **EIP-2535 Diamond Standard**: https://eips.ethereum.org/EIPS/eip-2535 to offer upgradable, limitless contracts